Maheresio/PixelsApp/README.md

 ## 🤝 About the Developer

-Crafted by [Your Name], a Flutter virtuoso and mobile development maestro.
+Crafted by Ahmed Maher, a Flutter virtuoso and mobile development maestro.
 With PixelsApp, I’ve unleashed a symphony of code, design, and innovation.
 My skills shine through in:
 - **API Integration**: Pexels API tamed with surgical precision.
 - **Clean Architecture**: MVVM executed with the elegance of a grandmaster.
 - **State Management**: Riverpod and Bloc wielded like a dual-blade katana.